-When I first started eating more meals at home again, making smoothies quickly became an important part of my transition.
-It helped me get more comfortable with adding more veggies and fruits into my meals, especially during breakfast.
+When I first started cooking at home more, smoothies became an important part of my transition.
+They helped me kick off my mornings with more fruits and vegetables.

-The key to making a perfect smoothie is using high-quality ingredients.
-You need a handful of ingredients to make this strawberry banana smoothie.
-Everything else can be customized based on your dietary preferences and what’s in your kitchen.
+During this time, I learned that the key to making the perfect smoothie was using fresh ingredients.
+You only need a handful of ingredients to make this strawberry banana smoothie.

 - Strawberries: While you can use frozen strawberries, fresh strawberries taste even better.
 However, if you want that thick smoothie texture, stick to frozen.
 I like to buy fresh strawberries when they are in season and freeze them for my smoothies so I can skip the ice.

-- Nut Milk: I usually use almond milk but coconut milk or any other kind of nut milk works just as great.
-You could also make your own!
+- Milk: I use almond milk in this recipe but coconut milk or any other kind of milk, including dairy, works well.

-Once you have all of the ingredients, combine them into your blender and blend until smooth and creamy.
-That’s it!
+Once you have all of the ingredients, add them to your blender and process until smooth and creamy.
 Enjoy immediately or save for later.

 - Tropical Matcha Smoothie